rbtylee/tutorial-jsonc/tutorial/Intro.md

 - Do some research and find some websites with JSON  as REST API responses.

+- Take a look at [jq](https://stedolan.github.io/jq/).
+Is this a tool you could use?

 - One of the more interesting uses of JSON is [Vega](https://vega.github.io/vega/):
 > Vega is a visualization grammar, a declarative language for creating, saving, and sharing interactive visualization designs.
 With Vega, you can describe the visual appearance and interactive behavior of a visualization in a JSON format, and generate web-based views using Canvas or SVG.